Smooth 60fps Slow Motion on Canon 5D Mark IV

-Spontaneous slow motion video fun with Mrs Reel Cool Filmz stepping in front of the camera as she helps me test out 60fps slow motion on the Canon 5D Mark IV on the Ikan Beholder DS1 gimbal.
+Spontaneous slow motion video fun with Mrs Reel Cool Filmz stepping in front of the camera as she helps me test out the 60fps slow motion capability of the Canon 5D Mark IV.
+I also used an Ikan Beholder DS1 gimbal to facilitate smooth footage.

-If you have Canon 5D Mark IV or other DSLR, and want to know how to shoot slow motion, here’s how I did it… You basically need a camera that shoots above 30 frames per second for best results.
+If you have a Canon 5D Mark IV or other DSLR, and want to know how to shoot slow motion, here’s how I did it.
+To accomplish this you basically need a camera that shoots above 30 frames per second for best results.
 This particular footage was shot at 60fps with the Shutter Speed set at 125.
-The footage was then imported into Premiere and interpreted at 24fps on the timeline.
+The footage was then imported into Adobe Premiere Pro and interpreted at 24fps on the timeline.

-Given the weight of the camera I wasn’t sure how the Ikan Beholder DS1 would hold up, but to my surprise it performed solidly for roughly the entire 45 minute duration we shot.
+Looking at the provided video sample above, given the weight of my camera I wasn’t sure how the Ikan Beholder DS1 would hold up, but to my surprise it performed solidly for roughly the entire 45 minute duration we shot.

 Playback at 24fps produced a nice smooth slow motion that I further expounded on in the follow up Slow Motion Lip Sync test on the Canon 80D.